gigachad0366/Intel-nvidia-GPU-switch/README.md

 It requires ```nvidia-prime``` to be installed (it is automatically installed with the nvidia driver), if not, install it by running ```sudo apt install nvidia-prime```.

-You have to replace ```displaymanager``` with the display manager you have. it is set for GNOME by default.

 Why would you need to switch to intel GPU ? it significantly increases battery life by completely turning off the nvidia driver, and i found it useful for compatibility on some apps.